 At minimum you’ll need a couple of XLRs to connect mics to your interface and your interface to your monitors.
 You may also need jack cables to connect instruments to your interface.

-If you’re lucky enough to have a whole room to dedicate to recording, make sure it’s big enough to fit the equipment and number of musicians you tend to work with.
+If you’re lucky enough to have a whole room to dedicate to a home recording studio for beginners, make sure it’s big enough to fit the equipment and number of musicians you tend to work with.
 Try to find the quietest room in your house – far from loud pets, highway noise, etc. – and, if possible, make it one with concrete, tile, or hardwood flooring.
 (You don’t want to destroy your carpet, and rooms with creaky floors or lots of vibration will kill your sound and your flow every time someone moves.)
 Shoot for decent acoustics: high ceilings and asymmetrical or irregular surfaces.
 To some degree you’ll have to work with what you’ve got, but you can make your life easier by completely clearing the room – removing any décor, especially things that vibrate – and getting creative with (or purchasing) acoustic treatments like diffusors or more budget-friendly soundproofing blankets.

 Finally, invest some time into organizing your space.
 Clutter doesn’t just waste your time, but can also damage your gear if you’re constantly rifling through piles of cables or hardware.